Homily (Reflection) for the Memorial of the Beheading of Saint John the Baptist (29th August, 2018) on the Gospel and the Memorial

 Thought for today: Give and also take only good advice.

-Let us pray: God, we ask you to enlighten us to identify the good and the bad advice; and strengthen us to accept only the good ones – Amen.
+Let us pray: God, enlighten us to identify the good and the bad advice; and strengthen us to accept only the good ones – Amen.

 Saint John the Baptist – Pray for us.